 The Township has presented budget to actual comparisons for the General, Capital Reserve, Recycling, and Pool Funds and other nonmajor funds.
-For the year ended December 31, 2016, General Fund expenditures exceeded appropriations in various categories by \$287,502.
+For the year ended December 31, 2017, General and Recycling Fund expenditures exceeded appropriations in various categories by \$68,579 and \$2,590, respectively.
 These excess expenditures were funded by greater than anticipated revenues.
-The Capital Reserve Fund exceeded appropriations in various categories by \$144,898.
+The Capital Reserve Fund exceeded appropriations in the public safety category by \$3,618.
 These excess expenditures were funded by the fund balance carryforward.
-Additionally, the Pool Fund expenditures exceeded appropriations in various categories by \$189,676.
+Additionally, the Pool Fund expenditures exceeded appropriations in various categories by \$204,797, mainly due to the fact that depreciation expense of approximately \$190,000 was not budgeted.
 These excess expenditures were funded by the available fund balance carryforward.